 No matter where you decide to go, make sure you get the most out of the classes by going at least once or twice a week.

 If it’s impossible to find days or opportunities that work for everyone in the family, don’t fret.
-You and your family can always sign up for online classes and study at your own pace.
-TLC denia is a particularly helpful online program since it has courses for children, teenagers and adults.
-A program like this allows the whole family to take personalized lessons!
+You and your family can always sign up for online classes and study independently.

 When learning Spanish, do your best to immerse yourself in the culture.
 If traveling abroad as a family isn’t an option, take advantage of local restaurants that boast cuisine from Spanish-speaking countries, such as Spain, Mexico, Ecuador or Argentina.